A semi-Lagrangian scheme for First-Order Mean Field Games based on monotone operators: Numerical tests

-We now evaluate the performance of \textbf{ADLVI} under the same conditions used in the previous tests and we compare with \textbf{DLVI}.
-The results are summarized in \Cref{table: test2d}, where we report the values of $E_1(m^L,m^{ACC})$, $E_\infty(v^L,v^{ACC})$, the number of iterations $n$ for \textbf{DLVI}, the pair $(n_c,n_f)$ for \textbf{ADLVI}, and the corresponding computational times for both methods.
+We now evaluate the performance of \textbf{ADLVI} under the same conditions used in the previous tests Using the same test settings, we apply \textbf{ADLVI} with $\Delta x_c=\Delta x_f=\Delta x$, $\Delta t_c=\Delta t_f=\Delta t$, $tol_f=tol_c=tol$, $\epsilon_c=4\sqrt{\Delta t_c}$ and we choose $\rho(x)=\frac{1}{2\pi}e^{-|x|^2/2}$ as mollifier in the convolution.
+We compare \textbf{ADLVI} with \textbf{DLVI}.
+The results are summarized in Table \ref{table: test2d}, where we report the values of $E_1(m^L,m^{ACC})$, $E_\infty(v^L,v^{ACC})$, the number of iterations $n_L$ for \textbf{DLVI}, the pair $(n_c,n_f)$ for \textbf{ADLVI}, and the corresponding computational times for both methods.
 The first row refers to the case $\lambda=2$ and the second to the case $\lambda=0.8$.
 In both situations, \textbf{ADLVI} achieves better numerical efficiency.
-Although the two algorithms produce solutions of comparable accuracy, $n_f$ is lower than the number of iterations $n$ of \textbf{DLVI} and, since the $n_c$ iterations have a very low cost, the total computational time of \textbf{ADLVI} remains below that of \textbf{DLVI}.
+Although the two algorithms produce solutions of comparable accuracy, $n_f$ is lower than the number of iterations $n_L$ of \textbf{DLVI} and, since the $n_c$ iterations have a very low cost, the total computational time of \textbf{ADLVI} remains below that of \textbf{DLVI}.